GoogleCloudPlatform/community/tutorials/backing-up-google-workspace-data-to-google-cloud-storage/index.md

 ####  Choose which Google Workspace services to backup

 By default, CubeBackup will backup all data for Google Drive, Shared drives, Gmail, Contacts, Calendar, and classic Google Sites in your Google Workspace domain.
 However, you are free to select which Google apps you’d like to backup.
-For example, if it is not necessary to backup Calendar events and Google Sites in your organization, you can simply turn off the Contacts and Sites in the *Apps section* on the SETTINGS page.
+For example, if it is not necessary to backup Calendar events and Google Sites in your organization, you can simply turn off the Calendar and Sites in the *Apps section* on the SETTINGS page.

-Click the **Options** link beside the Drive selector, and the Google Drive & Shared Drives backup filter settings will pop up, from which you can configure whether to backup the “*Files shared with me*” and set different file exclusion rules for drive backup.
-For example, to save backup space, you may not want to backup video files which are larger than 5GB in Google Drive or Shared Drives; thus, you can add a file exclusion rule like this:
+Click the **Options** link beside the Drive selector, and the Google Drive & Shared drives backup filter settings will pop up, from which you can configure whether to backup the “*Files shared with me*” and set different file exclusion rules for drive backup.
+For example, to save backup space, you may not want to backup video files which are larger than 5GB in Google Drive or Shared drives; thus, you can add a file exclusion rule like this:

         has suffix ".mp4", ".mkv", ".avi", ".mov", ".rm", ".rmvb" AND size > 5GB